rjray/notebook/writing/clojure-tsp.md

 The `create-sets` function is a subtle part of what makes Clojure such a well-suited language for this problem.
-Here, we create all the subsets of $S$ ($S = \lbrace0, ..., n-1\rbrace$), but we only create the ones that contain $m$.
-This is done by creating all sets without $m$, then `cons`'ing $m$ into all of these.
-The resulting sequence of sets is then grouped by the count of their elements.
-The `reduce` block converts that result into a vector such that each index $i$ points to all sets that have $i+1$ elements, accounting for
+Here, we create all the subsets of $S$ ($S = \lbrace0, ..., n-1\rbrace$), but we only create the ones that contain
 $m$.
+This is done by creating all sets without $m$, then `cons`'ing $m$ into all of these.
+The resulting sequence of sets is then grouped by the count of elements.
+The `reduce` block converts that result into a vector such that each index $i$ points to all sets that have $i+1$ elements, accounting for $m$.

-Next, `create-column` creates a single colum for the matrix that would be used for the DP approach.
+Next, `create-column` creates a single column for the matrix that would be used for the DP approach.
 It takes `sets` and `template`, and creates a pseudo-vector of all the sets (as indices) pointing to copies of `template`.
-The purpose of this will be explained more, later.
+The purpose of this will be explained in more detail later.
 Note that this is actually a map structure rather than a vector, so that a set can be used as the index.

 Lastly, `get-final-answer` finds the correct answer (for the iteration of TSP).
 Here, `f` is the aggregate function to be applied to the collected totals.